ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/1.base/button-icon.md

 ::doc-component-demo
 ---
-title: Buttons shapes
+title: Radius
 demo: '#examples/icon-button/shapes.vue'
 ---
 Icon buttons are a quick and visual way to express an action.
-Icon buttons can have different shapes using the `shape` prop.
+Icon buttons can have different radius factors using the `rounded` prop.
-:::doc-message{type="muted" icon="ion:shapes-outline"}
+:::doc-message{color="muted-contrast" icon="ion:shapes-outline"}
-Default shape of all :doc-linker{to="BaseButtonIcon"} can be set in your `app.config.ts`.
+Default props of all :doc-linker{to="BaseButtonIcon"} can be set in your `<app>/app.config.ts`.
 :::
 ::

 ::doc-component-demo
 ---
-title: Small buttons
+title: Size
-demo: '#examples/icon-button/small.vue'
+demo: '#examples/icon-button/size.vue'
 ---
-Icon buttons can have a smaller size using the `condensed` prop.
+Icon buttons are a quick and visual way to express an action.
+Icon buttons can have different sizes using the `size` prop.
 ::

 ::doc-component-demo
 ---
-title: Primary color
+title: Color:default
-demo: '#examples/icon-button/primary.vue'
+demo: '#examples/icon-button/default.vue'
 ---
 Icon buttons can have different colors.
-The following example shows a `primary` button, using the `color` prop.
+The following example shows a `default` button, using the `color` prop.
 ::

 ::doc-component-demo